 I read that some of the larger department stores have as well but didn’t test this and museums and the Vatican (despite below pic) have good changing facilities

-Have you been your Rome – what are your top tips for families traveling with a baby?
+Have you been your Rome – what are your top tips for families traveling to Rome with baby?
+Is Rome baby friendly in your opinion?

 You may also be interested in my post: Reasons why Rome is the perfect city break for families with babies and young children